Geographypods.com - School Geography

 • End of Year Exam

-Global Transfer of Capital - Part 1
+Global Transfers of Capital

-Objective: To examine the importance of loans, debt repayment, development aid, remittances, foreign direct investment and repatriation of profits in the transfer of capital between the developed core areas and the peripheries.
+To examine the importance of loans, debt repayment, development aid, remittances, foreign direct investment and repatriation of profits in the transfer of capital between the developed core areas and the peripheries.

 Take notes on the five stages of economic growth before completing your own copy of the Rostow Model by using the PDF document on this page.